open-sdg/open-sdg/docs/tutorials/create-pages.md

 * **title**: This is the title of the page.
 Feel free to change the value here as needed.
 * **language**: This is the language of the page, and should correspond to the correct language abbreviation.
 * **permalink**: This determines the URL for the page.
-It should start/end with a slash, and can have any number of slashes within it.
-For example, this is also fine: `/my/example/page/`.
+It should end with a slash, and can have any number of slashes within it.
+For example, this is also fine: `my/example/page/`.
 Like any URL, it should not contains spaces.
 Typically dashes are used instead.
 * **layout**: This determines the Jekyll "layout" that is used, and should usually be set to "page".

 Finally the triple-dash lines are important because they identify this section as "front matter".